JasonThomasData/RESTful_api/README.md

 - Lets the admin create user IDs via the API interface.
 - Allows a third-party user with a valid api_key to submit data and retrieve data from the API.
 - Returns a json object with the data to the client.

+This is RESTful in the sense it does not need a client state: state is handled with a query string.
+This API is modular in design and is scalable.
+This uses a production-ready database, postgreSQL.

+This interface is self-explanatory: at no point in the process of formatting a query string should the user not receive feedback.

 ####Installation for development